 - Long serrated knife: Having a long knife is easiest to trim the cakes into a perfectly flat layer.
 Even when they baked pretty level, I still trim the tops when I stack the cakes for the most finished look.

-Again, this is just how I achieved the finish shown here.
+This is just how I achieved the finish shown here.
 Is it necessary for a delicious cake?
 Absolutely not in the slightest!
 When I’m not taking photos, my cakes are much more casual.

 How to Make Apple Chip Decorations?